chakflying/learning-diary/_posts/2020-05-24-display-flex.md

 ### Align

 But usually, we don't put enough elements to fill the entire flexbox, hence we need to specify how to align the elements inside.
 For the container, we can use `justify-content` to it how to align elements horizontally, and `align-items` to align elements vertically.
-This graphic by `css-tricks` is very clear:
+This illustration by `css-tricks` is very clear:
 <p style="text-align: center;"><i>justify-content</i></p>

 ![justify-content](https://css-tricks.com/wp-content/uploads/2018/10/justify-content.svg)